12 Free Multi-Day Hikes in New Zealand

 So you’ve heard the news: multi-day hikes in New Zealand aren’t cheap.
-The appeal of hiking is how it puts the “free” in freedom, as well as being a great way to see that landscapes of the country.
+The appeal of hiking is how it puts the “free” in freedom, as well as being a great way to see those landscapes of the country.
 However, on multi-day hikes in New Zealand, you cannot just pitch a tent anywhere.
 Accommodation is the biggest expense of a multi-day hike.
 However, it is possible to do a complete multi-day hike in New Zealand without spending a cent on accommodation… We’ll go through those hikes on this quick guide to free multi-day hikes in New Zealand.

 The hikes listed below are made up of the following accommodation: free campsites, free huts and huts which allow free camping beside them.
 The free huts managed by the Department of Conservation are known as “basic huts” or “bivvies”.
 They are literally a shelter with limited bunks, mattresses and sometimes a fireplace.
-They are not for the faint-heated.
+They are not for the faint-hearted.
 What’s more, they are often on trails that are not likely to be well maintained, so you will either need navigational skills or keep an eye out for track markers.
 If you are not a skilled hiker, we recommend you opt for one of the Great Walks or one of the 12 Awesome Alternatives to the Great Walks of New Zealand.

 1. Anatoki and Historic Kill Devil Pack Tracks

 Experience stunning beech forest, gorge scenery and Lake Stanley.
 The 3-day hike is serviced by one standard Department of Conservation Hut (the Anatoki Forks Hut) which can be camped next to for free or stayed in for NZ$5.
 The next two huts on the tracks are basic huts meaning they are free to stay in.